-The test system contains 3 scenarios:
+The test system contains 4 scenarios:

-- a full standart scenario, - the same scenario but installing the extension from the previous version with an immediate upgrade into the current version, - a shorter scenario but with an upgrade into the current version while tables groups are in logging state.
+- a full standart scenario, - the same scenario but installing the extension with the emaj-devel.sql script provided for cases when a "CREATE EXTENSION emaj" statement is not possible, - the same scenario but installing the extension from the previous version with an immediate upgrade into the current version, - a shorter scenario but with an upgrade into the current version while tables groups are in logging state.

-The 3 scenarios call psql scripts, all located into the test/sql directory.
+These scenarios call psql scripts, all located into the test/sql directory.
 The scripts chain E-Maj function calls in different contexts, and SQL statements to prepare or check the results.